 Technical writing isn’t all writing.
 Graphics absolutely have a seat at the table.
 Some concepts, ideas and highly technical information are more effectively communicated — and understood — by showing rather than telling.
 Use charts, graphs, technical illustrations, and other images that complement your technical content or communicate what cannot be written.
 Graphics let readers better piece together the information you’re providing and improve readability by breaking up the text.

 Seek out Technical Writing Resources

 Take some steps to improve your work.
 This Technical Writing Workshop for Engineers recommends that you bring work-related documents to class so you can apply what you learn in real time.
 This workshop is offered in-house to entire engineering departments or publicly twice a year for individuals.
-The next public workshop is from 9 a.m. to 4 p.m. on November 7 and 8, 2023.
+The next public workshop is from 9 a.m. to 4 p.m. on March 26-27, 2024.
 Seats are limited.
 Consider registering today.

 My Engineers don’t have time for this!

 You might be thinking, “My team needs to focus on our engineering work.
 We’d like to improve our technical documentation, or we might need to start developing content, but we simply don’t have the resources or bandwidth to do so.”

 Shea Writing & Training Solutions partners with engineers and their companies to create clear, accurate documentation that saves time and money and increases customer satisfaction.